-Many travelers want to visit the Philippines, as it is made up of the most beautiful islands in the world.
-However, the atmosphere, culture, and food might bring some unfamiliarities that may catch foreigners off guard.
+Many travelers want to visit the Philippines because it is home to the most beautiful islands in the world.
+The atmosphere, culture, and food might bring some unfamiliarity’s that can catch foreigners off guard.
+Below are 8 tips to prepare you for visiting the Philippines.
 Read more to be prepared and know what to expect for your exotic getaway.

-In June of 2017, I experienced a third world country first hand.
+In June 2017, I experienced a third-world country firsthand.
 I traveled to exotic islands throughout the Philippines for three weeks.
 This was one of the best experiences of my life, as I got to meet new people, learn a new culture and language, and try new food.
-I will never forget the people that made this trip so memorable and the incredible places we went.
-Here are some tips to ensure that you are prepared for this new adventure.
+I will never forget the people who made this trip memorable and the incredible places we went.

 Tip #1: Be Aware of the Heat and Wear Light Clothes.

-The extremely hot and humid weather is the first thing that I felt while arriving in Manila right after we left the airport.
+The hot and humid weather is the first thing I felt while arriving in Manila right after we left the airport.
 Humidity makes the air thicker, essentially making it hard to breathe.
 Sweat also takes longer to evaporate, which only adds to the heat.
-Bring light clothes that are loose.
+Bring light, loose clothing.

 Tip #2: Know the Season.

-The Philippines have two seasons: wet or dry.
-Know which season that your trip falls on.
-The dry season stretches from November to May and the rainy season is typically from June to October.
-The country also experiences typhoons, stay up to date on the weather reports prior to your trip.
-The Philippines is divided into 7,107 islands.
-The weather and languages spoken from island to island vary.
+The Philippines has two seasons: wet and dry.
+Know which season your trip falls on.
+The dry season stretches from November to May, and the rainy season is typically from June to October.
+The country also experiences typhoons, so stay up to date on the weather reports before your trip.
+The Philippines has 7,107 islands.
+The weather and languages are spoken from island to island vary.
 Bring ponchos to keep yourself from getting wet, especially if you go during the wet season.

 Fun Fact: There are an estimated 175 languages spoken.
-The Current Constitution names Filipino and English as joint official languages
+The Current Constitution named Filipino and English as joint official languages.

 Tip #3: Ask About Local Public Transportation